CSSE6400/P01-UniBasement/report/REPORT.md

 By deploying our application to Amazon Web Services, we remove the necessity to ensure the webservers running our application are working correctly.
 Through the shared responsibility model, AWS is responsible for the infrastructure such as the hardware, software and networking that run AWS Cloud services.
 We then use terraform to ensure the containers we deploy are reliable on AWS.

-Since we have tested all normal / base cases and a large majority of side cases, we successfully passed the outlined [success criteria](#Changes) in the sections above.
-This helps gurantee that all code will function under almost all circumstances.
+Since we have tested all normal / base cases and a large majority of side cases, we successfully passed the outlined [success criteria](#changes) in the sections above.
+This helps guarantee that all code will function under almost all circumstances.

 #### Maintainability